 Choose the .com extension.
 It is the best because it’s much easier to remember.
 Plus it’s what people think of first when looking for a website.

 But, .net and .org are also great.

 You get the point.
-So, let’s move on web hosting.
+So, let’s move on to web hosting.

 To get your blog online, you need two inseparable things:

-A Domain name which we discussed just above and a web host.
+A Domain name which we just discussed above and web hosting.